Travl

 Keep all receipts, medical reports, and police reports where relevant.
 These are the documents AXA needs to process your claim, and having them ready speeds up the outcome significantly.

 AXA-issued travel insurance for UAE residents, starting from AED 30.
-Compare single trip, international, and annual plans at Travl's travel insurance hub and get your certificate by email in minutes.
+See our dedicated travel insurance for Indonesia page, or compare single trip, international, and annual plans at Travl's travel insurance hub and get your certificate by email in minutes.
 If you also need a verified flight reservation with a PNR code, Dummy Ticket 365 delivers one from USD 13.